 Our mission is to celebrate the sensual pleasures of food.
 We’ve outlined that premise in our mission statement, but in short, we travel the planet exploring culture, history and tradition via the plate to learn the passion behind the flavors that excite us.
 Our audio & video programs, recipes, articles and interviews showcase the best of what we’ve discovered in an unending quest to fulfill our food desires.

-Begun as online magazine The Gilded Fork® in 2005, we expanded into multimedia in 2007 when we launched the world’s first all-food podcast channel, which eventually became the Culinary Media Network®.
+Begun as a personal food blog in 2004, we became an online magazine, The Gilded Fork®, in 2005.
+We expanded into multimedia in 2007 when we launched the world’s first all-food podcast channel, which eventually became the Culinary Media Network®.
 We have now returned to our original name (reason here), as we kinda dig the Gilded thing.

 There is tons for you to enjoy on this site from our years of traveling and tasting, so we’ve put together a little overview below — there’s a whole lot of content.
 Even further below is a glimpse at who we are with links to all our contact information.
 We’d love to hear from you, as it is in the sharing of our passion and excitement for food that we find the most gratification, so we invite you to comment on all of our posts.
 Doing this work for a living is fun — but it’s in sharing it with you that we find the greatest rewards.

-- TEST KITCHEN: Our virtual Test Kitchen is the heart (hearth?) of this site, with detailed profiles on ingredients from apples to zucchini, including their history, cooking how-tos and recipes.
-We also have complete dinner party menus complete with wine pairings and oodles of chef’s notes to make it easy.
+- TEST KITCHEN & RECIPES: Our virtual Test Kitchen is the heart (hearth?) of this site, with detailed profiles on ingredients from apples to zucchini, including their history, cooking how-tos and recipes.
+We also have multi-course dinner party menus complete with wine pairings and oodles of chef’s notes to make it easy.
 Our entire recipe collection is also listed by category for you to explore.

 - PODCASTS: Our podcasts look at various aspects of food in both audio and video formats, with shows including ReMARKable Palate, Food Philosophy, This Week in Food (formerly CHIC) and the Culinary Roundtable.
 You can see the archives for each individual show from the “Shows” drop-down menu in our navigation bar.
 Our CMN Travels video series features destinations around the world, from Indonesia to Colonial Williamsburg.
 Nominated for a Tasty Award in 2009 & 2010 for Best Food Travel Series: Web, our videos feature interviews with chefs and purveyors, food from street eats to 5-star restaurants, wines, spirits and historical venues.
 You can see all the posts, video and otherwise, from each destination from the “Travel & Places” drop-down menu in our navigation bar.

-- GILDED FORK COOKBOOK: In 2009 we released our first cookbook, The Gilded Fork: Entertaining at Home.
+- OUR COOKBOOK: In 2009 we released our first cookbook, The Gilded Fork: Entertaining at Home.
 Featuring a year of dinner party menus complete with extensive Chef’s Notes and beverage pairings, this cookbook is your ideal companion for inviting friends and family to dine in.
+We’re proud to say that all of the photos and recipe testing for the book were conducted with our friends and fans from around the world!

 Here’s a brief glimpse at who we are, with links to our full bios: